Knee replacement: Pre-operative preparation

 The patient is to perform range-of-motion exercises, and hip, knee and ankle strengthening as directed daily.
-Exercises that include strengthening of hip flexors, hip abductors and knee flexors helps to recover faster post operatively.
+Exercises that include strengthening of hip flexors, hip abductors and knee flexors helps to recover effectively post operatively.
 Before the surgery is performed, pre-operative tests are done: usually a complete blood count, electrolytes, APTT and PT to measure blood clotting, chest X-rays, ECG, and blood cross-matching for possible transfusion.
 About a month before the surgery, the patient may be prescribed supplemental iron to boost the hemoglobin in their blood system.
-Accurate X-rays of the affected knee are needed to measure the size of components which will be needed.
+Accurate X-rays of the affected knee are needed to measure the size of components that will be needed.
 Medications such as warfarin and aspirin will be stopped some days before surgery to reduce the amount of bleeding.
 Patients may be admitted on the day of surgery if the pre-op work-up is done in the pre-anesthetic clinic or may come into hospital one or more days before surgery.

 As of 2017, there was insufficient quality evidence to support the use of pre-operative physiotherapy in older adults undergoing total knee arthroplasty.
 However, as of 2022, there has been renewed interest in improving patient outcomes and "prehab" has become standard practice.

-Preoperative education is currently an important part of patient care.
+Preoperative education is used as a part of patient care.
 There is some evidence that it may slightly reduce anxiety before knee-replacement surgery, with low risk of detrimental effects.
 Knee replacement referrals are often blocked if a person is overweight because it is believed they may benefit less from surgery.
 However, knee replacements have been found to reduce pain and improve function, regardless of people's weight.
 After 10 years, most people did not need repeat surgery.
 In addition, weight loss surgery before a knee replacement does not appear to change outcomes.